 Sleep apnea is a condition where you stop breathing for short periods during sleep.
 It can lead to serious health issues if not treated.
 While CPAP machines are common treatments, natural home remedies can also help.
-This article will look at ways to improve your sleep and health at home.
+This article will look at home remedies for sleep apnea to improve your sleep and health at home.

 Sleep apnea is a common sleep disorder where your breathing stops and starts during the night.
 This happens when the airway gets blocked, making you stop breathing for short times.
 The main reason is the muscles in the throat relaxing, causing snoring and broken sleep.